 The prices of natural gas, NGLs, petrochemical products and MTBE are subject to fluctuations in response to changes in supply, market uncertainty and a variety of additional factors that are beyond our control.
-In order to manage the risks associated with our Processing segment activities, we may enter into various commodity financial instruments.
+In order to manage the risks associated with our NGL Pipelines & Services segment activities, we may enter into various commodity financial instruments.
 The primary purpose of these risk management activities is to hedge our exposure to price risks associated with natural gas, NGL production and inventories, firm commitments and certain anticipated transactions.
 The commodity financial instruments we utilize may be settled in cash or with another financial instrument.

 We do not hedge our exposure related to MTBE price risks.
-In addition, we generally do not hedge risks associated with the petrochemical marketing activities that are part of our Fractionation segment.
-In our Pipelines segment, we do utilize a limited number of commodity financial instruments to manage the price Acadian Gas charges certain of its customers for natural gas.
-Lastly, due to the nature of the transactions, we do not employ commodity financial instruments in our fee-based marketing business accounted for in the Other segment.
+In addition, we generally do not hedge risks associated with the petrochemical marketing activities that are also part of our Petrochemical Services segment.
+In our Onshore Natural Gas Pipelines & Services segment, we do utilize a limited number of commodity financial instruments to manage the price Acadian Gas charges certain of its customers for natural gas.